-8.0 Conclusions
+10.0 Conclusions

 The design of the receiving system considered here is essentially straightforward, at least as far as operation in the interferometer mode (i.e. the cross correlation measurements) is concerned.
 Some questions remain regarding the total power measurements.
 These concern the problem of maintaining constant gain in the electronics chain from the front ends to the digital samplers or to a power detector located in the final IF stages.
-The use of beam switching reduces the time scale over which gain variations can be damaging to something less than a second, but it is difficult to be sure whether this is sufficient without an estimate of the rate of change of gain.
+The use of beam switching reduces the time scale over which gain variations can be damaging to something less than a second, but we can only make a very rough estimate of the magnitude of variations on this time scale.
+Some further discussion on the amount of total power observing required is desirable.
+For example, should estimates of the total power requirement be based on reaching the system noise limit of sensitivity, or should allowance made for atmospheric effects?